-In 2013 when I was crisscrossing the American West and exploring the great outdoors, every once in a while I would drive past a minivan with the words Semi-Rad plastered prominently across the side. the van was always empty and at a trailhead somewhere as Brendan Leonard was always off somewhere doing awesome stuff.
+When I first set on my epic west coast USA road trip, exploring the great outdoors, every once in a while I would drive past a minivan with the words Semi-Rad plastered prominently across the side. the van was always empty and at a trailhead somewhere as Brendan Leonard was always off somewhere doing awesome stuff.

 Brendan was one of the folks that I followed while I was stuck working at a desk, and one of those who inspired me to get out there and explore the country as well.

-His new book, Sixty Meters to Anywhere, is a heartfelt memoir about his journey from alcoholism and rehab to the sharp end of a climbing rope, and tells the story of what initially led to his love for the great outdoors.
+His book, Sixty Meters to Anywhere, is a heartfelt memoir about his journey from alcoholism and rehab to the sharp end of a climbing rope and tells the story of what initially led to his love for the great outdoors.

 Brendan Leonard of Semi-Rad